Akshay7773/interview/NODEJS.md

 ## Q. 1 Node js is single threaded or multi-threaded?
 How can we make node application multi threaded?
 Node.js is primarily single-threaded.
 It uses an event-driven architecture, based on the JavaScript event loop, which allows it to handle concurrent operations without multiple threads.
-This single-threaded model can handle asynchronous I/O operations efficiently, making it suitable for building scalable and high-performance applications.
+This single-threaded model can handle asynchronous I/O operations efficiently.

 However, Node.js does support multi-threaded operations through the use of Worker Threads API introduced in Node.js version 10.5.0.